donmeltz/Dons_Super_Bowl_Chili/ReadMe.md

 ## An Open Source Chili Recipe ##

 Chili is one of my favorite foods of all time.
-I never had a single recipe that I coukld say was my favorite, as I like to experiment with various ingredients to see what their effect is on the final product.
+I never had a single recipe that I could say was my favorite, as I like to experiment with various ingredients to see what their effect is on the final product.
 However, in 2014 I started fresh with a new **base recipe** that I've been tweaking over the years.
 And I can say now, this is my favorite chili recipe.
 It has all the elements that chiili needs.
 It has a bit of smoke from the meats.
 It has just the right level of heat, and is adjustable to your taste.
 A balancing sweetness from the veggies.
 And the variety of peppers makes it "Chili".

 In the past I had a few requirements for my chili.
 These requirements no longer apply: